Articles tagged with "Practical Life"

 June 9, 2012

-Students Who Resist Learning Every teacher encounters children who seem uninterested, defiant, or resistant to lessons.
+Students Who Resist Learning Resistance is communication — observation and a prepared environment reignite curiosity.
+Every teacher encounters children who seem uninterested, defiant, or resistant to lessons.
 In the Montessori approach, we see resistance not as a behavior problem but as important communication from the child.
-Common Reasons for Resistance The work is too easy or too hard — the child …
+Dr. Maria Montessori observed …

 June 1, 2012